DasBoot

-DasBoot is a software utility produced by SubRosaSoft.com Inc. It allows the user to create a bootable Mac OS X USB device for Mac OS X 10.5 and earlier.
+DasBoot is a software utility that was produced by SubRosaSoft.com Inc. before the company permanently closed in 2020.
+It allows the user to create a bootable Mac OS X USB device for Mac OS X 10.5 and earlier.
 It is a freeware product.
 This live USB device can be used for diagnostic, repair, and recovery of Mac OS X systems.

 It won a Macworld UK Editor's Choice 5 star award.

 Creating a DasBoot device

 Creating a DasBoot device requires a few steps.
 In addition to the DasBoot application, the user needs a bootable CD or DVD and a FireWire or USB flash drive.
 Only Intel-powered Apple computers support booting via USB.
 USB and FireWire hard drives may also be used.

 DasBoot only works with versions of Mac OS X prior to 10.6.

 Bootable Mac OS X CD/DVDs are included with programs such as Drive Genius, DiskWarrior, FileSalvage, CopyCatX, and other software utilities.
 The bootable DVD used for the Mac OS X installer disc cannot be used as it lacks libraries required to create a bootable device.

 By default, the following applications are installed on DasBoot devices: